Ruthwik/Spring-boot-keycloak/README.md

 docker-compose -f keycloak/docker-compose.yml up
 ```

-It imports a demo realm with an example user and sets the admin credentials to `admin:password`.
-You can visit the administration console at [http://localhost:8180/auth/](http://localhost:8180/auth/).

 Use that URL in your browser to access the administration console of Keycloak.
 It is located at `http://localhost:8180/auth`.
 Connect using the Keycloak default administration user
 `admin/admin` [if it's the first time you login.
 Keycloak requires changing this password at first login.
 Since I mentioned it in docker-compose file this can be skipped]